 Industry-standard foam does the job, but the specialist insulation from YETI and Polar Bear are on another level, capable of keeping their cool for up to 24 hours.

-Size always matters when choosing a bag.
+Size always matters when choosing a backpack with cooler.

 Both inside and out, all of these backpack coolers are tough.
 However, there is still a vast difference between the most expensive and the least.